ripped-rooster/Terraform-Associate-Notes/README.md

 - **Scenarios**:
   - Accessing the values of output variables after applying changes.
   - Using output values for further automation or integration with other systems.

+### Terraform providers

+- The terraform providers command prints information about the providers used in the current configuration.

 ### Terraform refresh